gshabtai/ece148-team1/README.md

 # SEEKER | UCSD ROBOCAR
 MAE/ECE148 Team1 | Winter 2022

-This car is designed to be able to search for, locate, navigate to, and collect red ping pong balls.
+Our robocar, the Seeker, is designed to be able to search for, locate, navigate to, and collect red ping pong balls.

 # Demo